-LSC has received an appropriation of \$4 million for 2015 grant awards.
-In 2014, 38 TIG projects received funding with a median award of \$75,270 (See http://tig.lsc.gov/grants/past-grant-awards for more information on past awards).
-LSC recommends a minimum amount for TIG funding requests of \$30,000, but lower requests will be considered.
-There is no maximum amount for TIG funding requests that are within the total funding available.
+LSC has received an appropriation of \$4 million for fiscal year 2016 to fund TIG projects.
+In 2015, 36 TIG projects received funding with a median funding amount of \$86,200.
+(See TIG's past awards webpage for more information on past grants.)
+LSC recommends a minimum amount for TIG funding requests of \$40,000, but lower requests will be considered.
+There is no maximum amount for TIG funding requests that are within the total appropriation for TIG.